Scattering diagrams, theta functions, and refined tropical curve counts: Scattering diagrams and theta functions

-and similarly for $\Tr^s_K:\wh{B}_P^s \rar \kk_q\llb P_K\rrb_{\s{I}_K}$.
-The following theorem implies that these uniquely determine the multiplication structure of $\wh{B}$ and $\wh{B}_P$.
-A more technical algebro-geometric proof of the claim for certain $\Tr_K$ in the two-dimensional classical situation has previously been found in \cite{GHK2}.
+and similarly for $\Tr^s:A_{\Theta}^{\otimes s} \rar \wh{A}_K$ for each $s\geq 1$.
+The following theorem implies that these uniquely determines $A_{\Theta}$ and the theta functions.\footnote{An algebro-geometric proof for a version of Theorem \ref{TrThm} in the two-dimensional tropical vertex group situation has previously been found by Gross-Hacking-Keel \cite{GHK2}.}